 - Principal contributions can be withdrawn without penalty1

-- Withdrawals on interest can begin at age 59 ½
+- Withdrawals on dividends can begin at age 59 ½

 - No mandatory distribution age

 - No age limit on making contributions as long as you have earned income

 1Subject to some minimal conditions.
 Consult a tax advisor.

 2Certain exceptions apply, such as healthcare, purchasing first home, etc.

 A Coverdell ESA provides a tax-free safe place to grow competitive dividends — and financial confidence for a new stage in life.